Idlescape/IdlescapeGuides/EnchantingGuide.md

 to the highest enchanted one, which is 5.)

 ## Enchanting
-After you've made some scrolls, this is where you'd go to apply them on the applicable gear.
+After you've made some scrolls, this is where you'd go to apply them on any applicable gear.
 Gear can only hold so many enchantments, as denoted by the circle enchantment slots on any given item (if it has any).
 Starting gear can usually only hold one enchantment while late game gear can have anywhere from six to eight.
 You can overwrite enchantments in items with a different one.
 You can disenchant an enchanted item by